web-extend/web-extend/docs/guide/essentials/using-libraries.md

 ### Tailwind CSS

-To use [Tailwind CSS](https://tailwindcss.com/) in a WebExtend project, you can integrate it with PostCSS, which is built-in supported in Rsbuild.
+To use [Tailwind CSS](https://tailwindcss.com/) in a Bext project, you can integrate it with PostCSS, which is built-in supported in Rsbuild.

 Install the following dependencies.